 Possible imaging tests include:

+- Physical therapy.
 Physical therapy helps break tissue accumulation in the foot.
-Your physical therapist will help you develop a routine of strength training and stretching exercises that can help increase blood circulation and stimulate cell growth.
+A physical therapist will help you develop a routine of strength training and stretching exercises that can increase blood circulation and stimulate cell growth.
 Increased circulation can also reduce inflammation and relieve pain caused by a plantar fibroma.
-There are no published studies that show that physical therapy has a significant beneficial effect in the treatment of plantar fibromas, however.
+But there are no published studies that show that physical therapy has a significant beneficial result in the treatment of plantar fibromas.

+- Surgery.
 In severe cases, your doctor may suggest surgical removal of the fibroma.
-This procedure can flatten your foot arch and increase your risk of hammer toe, so this procedure is only used as a last resort.
-On average, recovery can take one to two months.
+This procedure can flatten the arch of your foot and increase your risk of hammer toe, so it’s only used as a last resort.
+Recovery typically takes at least 6 weeks.

 A plantar fibroma affects people differently.
-Some develop a small growth that doesn’t cause discomfort, whereas others experience persistent pain that doesn’t respond to conventional therapies.
+Some develop a small growth that doesn’t cause discomfort, while others experience persistent pain that does not respond to conventional therapies.

-Treatment with steroid injections, physical therapy, gels, orthotics, or surgery may provide short-term or long-term relief.
-However, growths may recur if you’re predisposed to plantar fibromas.
+Treatment may provide short-term or long-term relief.
+But growths may recur if you’re prone to developing plantar fibromas.